drajnamichal/playwright/README.md

 # Playwright solutions

-Here you can find my Playwright solutions that I had to solve in my jobs.
+Here you can find my Playwright solutions that I had to figure out during test automation.